-One full-time day custodian and two full-time evening custodians are assigned to Maple Elementary and are responsible for keeping classrooms and facilities clean, safe, and in good repair and working order.
+One full-time day custodian, one full-time night and one part-time night custodians are assigned to Poplar Elementary School and are responsible for keeping classrooms and facilities clean, safe, and in good repair and working order.
 Each morning before students arrive on campus, the day custodian and principal inspect facilities for graffiti, safety hazards or other conditions that need attention prior to students and staff entering school grounds.
-Restrooms are checked a minimum of three times (and more often if necessary) throughout the day and cleaned as needed.
-The principal and custodians communicate daily regarding campus maintenance and safety issues.
+The principal and day custodian check restrooms for cleanliness before school starts, after classes begin, after lunch, and after each recess.
+The principal and custodians communicate daily and as needed regarding campus maintenance and safety issues.

 Daily housekeeping and cleaning takes place in the evening.
-When students and staff are on intersession or school break, custodial teams focus on deep cleaning of carpets, floors, windows, restrooms, and other major components of the campus.
+When students and staff are on intersession or school break, custodial teams focus on deep cleaning of carpets, floors, windows, restrooms and other major components of the campus.

 An electronic work order process is in place for non-routine school repairs and maintenance projects.
-School staff submit work orders to the school secretary or administrator who then forwards all work orders to the district's maintenance department who identifies the scope of the project and then assigns the project to either district maintenance technicians/specialists or site custodians.
+School staff submit work orders to the school secretary who forwards all work orders to the district's maintenance department who identifies the scope of the project and then assigns the project to either district maintenance technicians/specialists or site custodians.
 Each site custodian is capable of handling general repairs; projects requiring specialists or third party contractors are completed by the district's maintenance department.
 Emergency repairs are typically resolved immediately by either school custodians or district maintenance specialists.